-The eligible Own Funds, SCR and MCR for SWE as at 31 December 2020 and 2021 are shown in the table below.
-As a reminder, Tier 3 element (corresponding to the amount of recognised "Net Deferred Tax Asset") is not eligible to cover the MCR, hence the small difference with the eligible own funds to cover the SCR.
+The eligible Own Funds, SCR and MCR for SWE as at 31 December 2022 and 2023 are shown in the table below.
+As a reminder,

+- Tier 3 element (corresponding to the amount of recognised "Net Deferred Tax Asset") is not eligible to cover the MCR, hence the small difference observed at 31/12/2022 with the eligible own funds to cover the SCR - For yearend 2023 (as in 2021 and previous years) SWE recognised a net DTL.
+So, this small difference does not appear anymore.